huaminghuangtw/Evergreen-Notes/Permanent-Notes/life-is-chaotic.md

 > _“When jarred, unavoidably, by circumstances, revert at once to yourself, and don’t lose the rhythm more than you can help.
 You’ll have a better grasp of the harmony if you keep on going back to it.” — Marcus Aurelius_

 > _[“We are not necessarily doubting that God will do the best for us; we are wondering how painful the best will turn out to be.” — C.S.
 Lewis](https://www.goodreads.com/quotes/615-we-are-not-necessarily-doubting-that-god-will-do-the)_

+> _“To be interested in the changing seasons is a happier state of mind than to be hopelessly in love with spring.” — George Santayana_

 ---